 - A special type of ultrasound called a duplex Doppler is used to show blood flow in the leg veins and any blockage to blood flow.
 Ultrasound is useful because it is an easy, non-invasive test.

 Sometimes these tests are not conclusive and more detailed tests are necessary.
 Contrast venography is another test that can be done.
 In this test a dye is injected into the leg veins.
 X-ray tests can then detect the dye which is shown not to be flowing if a vein is blocked by a clot.
-CT scans and MRI scans are also very occasionally needed.
+Computed tomography (CT) scans and magnetic resonance imaging (MRI) scans are also very occasionally needed.